INSIDE: Roam the Gnome’s guide to Queens Park Playground in Ipswich.

 Telephone: Call council on 07 3810 6666.

-- Sunrise to sunset
+Opening Hours: Sunrise to sunset

 Entry Fees: Free entry

-How to get there:
+How to get to Queens Park in Ipswich

-- By Bus: Daily bus connections are available from the Brisbane Transit Centre in Brisbane.
+By Bus: Daily bus connections are available from the Brisbane Transit Centre in Brisbane.
 For more information contact the centre on 3236 2020.

-- By Train: The Brisbane Citytrain network provides regular connections from Ipswich to Brisbane and connections to the Gold and Sunshine Coast rail lines.
+By Train: The Brisbane Citytrain network provides regular connections from Ipswich to Brisbane and connections to the Gold and Sunshine Coast rail lines.

-Map of Queens Park Playground in Ipswich
+Queens Park Playground Ipswich Map

 Toilets: Yes, with baby change table